iris-edu/gmv/README.md

 CITATION:

-To cite the use of this software reference:
+To cite the use of this software reference:\
 Trabant, C., A. R. Hutko, M. Bahavar, R. Karstens, T. Ahern, and R. Aster (2012), Data Products at the IRIS DMC: Stepping Stones for Research and Other Applications, Seismological Research Letters, 83(5), 846–854, https://doi.org/10.1785/0220120032.

-Or cite the following DOI:
+Or cite the following DOI:\
-    10.17611/DP/USAGMV.1
+    doi:10.17611/dp/gmv.code.1

 CREDITS: